zyang1611/f1_case_study/README.md

 1. Filter out outlaps(exiting pits) and inlaps(entering pits).
 2. Slice DataFrame to select only required columns.
 3. Convert recorded lap time from a pd.timedelta to seconds for analysis.
-4. Select the fastest posted by each driver, this is each driver's qualifying simulation time.
+4. Select the fastest lap recorded by each driver, this is his qualifying simulation time.
 5. Calculate standard deviation for each recorded stint and select stints with st.dev <17s.
 This represents the race simulation stints where drivers record a few consecutive laps with very similar times.
 6. Filter outlier laps from the selected stints.
 7. The results are then plotted as shown using matplotlib.